Macharmly/Simple-Calculator/README.md

 # Simple-Calculator
-A MDAS Calculator that will solve simple mathematics.
+An MDAS Calculator that will solve simple mathematics.